10531 4S Commons Drive,

 Shortly after Mike graduated from Mission Bay High School, his dad lost his medical practice due to an unexpected illness, and was placed on a permanent disability.
 Mike’s stay at home mom began to work part time to help out financially and fortunately, a truly devastating situation was avoided because of his dad’s forethought and planning.

 “Dad understood and believed in the value of planning ahead and managing risk.
 This, along with the services of a conscientious Financial Advisor, allowed our family to maintain our lifestyle and keep us together financially.”
-It was during this time, that Mike developed his early work ethic by waking up at 4:30am every morning to open the local McDonalds after earning money playing drums in a band at night.
+It was during this time, that Mike developed his lifelong work ethic by waking up at 4:30am every morning to open the local McDonalds.
+He also earned money playing drums in a rock band.
 This allowed him to contribute towards the household finances, pay some of the bills, and take on other family responsibilities.

-Later, after completing two years of voluntary missionary service for his church, Mike returned home to begin the next chapter of his life.
+Later, after completing two years of voluntary missionary service for The Church of Jesus Christ of Latter-Day Saints, Mike returned home to begin the next chapter of his life.
 While he was away however, his parents had divorced, sold the family home, and moved out of the area.
 Wanting to stay in San Diego but having limited means and nowhere to live, Mike moved into a small studio apartment with a friend.

 “Bev must have seen some things in me that I couldn’t quite see in myself at that time,” says Mike.
 “She had a strong faith and a belief, and still does to this day, that things would always work out.”
 After consulting with a career guidance counselor, Mike decided upon a career in banking.
 “The guy asked me what I liked.
 I told him, ‘People and money…and not necessarily in that order’, so banking seemed like a good place to start.”
 In true, self-made-man bootstraps fashion, and with less than a few months before getting married, Mike borrowed a bike from a friend to ride up and down Garnet Ave in Pacific Beach to apply for a job.